Top 10 Reasons to Give Your Kids Omega-3

 In another study in Bradford, where pupils were given omega-3 fish oil on a daily basis, this resulted in 81% of pupils showing an improvement in reading, 67% in writing and 74% in Maths.

-Most parents (including myself!) are on a quest for a good night’s sleep for their children!
+Most parents are on a quest for a good night’s sleep for their children!
 The DOLAB study also investigated whether omega-3 supplementation could have a beneficial effect on sleep.
-The results showed that poor sleep is significantly associated with lower blood levels of DHA, and that DHA supplementation led to a reduction in the number of night time disturbances, as well as 58 minutes more sleep per night on average!5
+The results showed that poor sleep is significantly associated with lower blood levels of DHA, and that DHA supplementation led to a reduction in the number of night-time disturbances, as well as 58 minutes more sleep per night on average!5

 Attention-deficit/hyperactivity disorder (ADHD) is a common neurodevelopmental disorder.
-Standard treatment with stimulants can have severe side effects and intolerance and so the demand for an alternative treatment is high.
+Standard treatment with stimulants can have severe side effects and intolerance and so the demand for alternative treatments is high.
 Research has shown that lower levels of omega-3 are found in ADHD patients’ blood when compared to those without ADHD.

 There have been lots of studies on the effects of omega-3 on ADHD but the results have been inconsistent.
 An article just last year reviewed a range of studies carried out between 2000 and 2015 and found that whilst the results were sometimes inconsistent, overall, showed that there is evidence that omega-3 intake can benefit those with ADHD.7,8

-7. Omega-3 improves learning and behaviour in development coordination disorder
+6. Omega-3s improve learning and behaviour in developmental coordination disorder

 The Oxford-Durham study was an exciting study which looked at the effects of omega-3 supplementation on children with developmental coordination disorder (DCD).
 At the end of the trial, the results showed that there was a significant improvement in reading, spelling and behaviour in those who had taken omega-3 supplements, and the authors concluded that omega-3 is a safe and efficacious treatment option for children with developmental coordination disorder.9